-Employee D works an average five day week but on a rota with some short and some long days.
+Employee D works an average five-day week but on a rota with some short and some long days.
 (This annual leave entitlement is usually quoted in hours and the employee books leave off in hours, because the days are not a standard length.)
 This employee must work out the cost based on the average five days worked.
 When the day D has bought or sold is added to or subtracted from the total on the leave card, it will be recorded as the average number of hours for a day in the same way as the rest of his leave calculation.

 Employee E works alternate weeks of 2 and 3 days.
 That means the average working week is 2.5 days.
-You need to round this to the nearest whole number of days for the purposes of calculation - 0.5 of a day should be rounded down not up, so in our example E is regarded as working for 2 days per week.
+You need to round this to the nearest whole number of days for the purposes of calculation -0.5 of a day should be rounded down not up, so in our example E is regarded as working for 2 days per week.

-If I don't want to buy, then how does banking work?
+3.8 If I don't want to buy, then how does banking work?

-You can put aside up to 10 days of your leave each year (ensuring you do not fall below the minimum 20 days by doing so) and hold it in a bank.
+You can put aside up to 2 weeks of your leave each year (ensuring you do not fall below the minimum 20 days by doing so) and hold it in a bank.
+Two weeks annual leave equates to 2 times your normal weekly hours.
 Up to the same amount may also be banked in a second year.
 The banked leave must always be taken by the end of the third year.